flutter/website/faq.md

 ## What does Flutter do?

-Flutter gives developers an easy and productive way to build and deploy cross-platform, high-performance mobile apps.
+Flutter gives developers an easy and productive way to build and deploy cross-platform, high-performance mobile apps on both Android and iOS.

 Flutter gives users beautiful, fast, and jitter-free app experiences.

 ## What does Flutter provide?

-Flutter has four main components:
+Flutter has three main components:

 * a heavily optimized, mobile-first 2D rendering engine (with excellent support for text)
 * a functional-reactive framework (optional, you can bring-your-own framework)
-* a set of Material Design widgets (optional, you can bring-your-own widgets) libraries, tools, and a plugin for Atom
+* a set of Material Design widgets (optional, you can bring-your-own widgets), libraries, tools, and a plugin for Atom

 ## What makes Flutter unique?

-Flutter offers a cross-platform SDK with the combination of a highly productive and fast development experience, fast runtime and engine performance, and beautifully designed widgets and apps.

-Flutter is different than most options in this space because its rendering implementation uses neither WebView nor OEM widgets.
+Flutter is different than most other options for building cross-platform mobile apps because Flutter uses neither WebView nor the OEM widgets that shipped with the device.
 Instead, Flutter uses its own high-performance rendering engine to draw widgets.

+Flutter also offers developers a highly productive and fast development experience, fast runtime and engine performance, and beautifully designed widgets that make for beautiful apps.

 ## Why would I want to invest in learning Flutter?

-Flutter is an easy way to use a single codebase to deliver beautiful mobile apps that run on multiple mobile platforms.
-Flutter gives developers quick edit cycles for an enjoyable low-friction workflow.
+Flutter is an easy way to use a single codebase to deliver beautiful mobile apps that run on both Android and iOS.
+Flutter gives developers quick edit/debug cycles for an enjoyable low-friction workflow.

 ## What are Flutter's guiding principles?